-- All new drivers will have a ranking of 500 which may be reviewed after the first meeting. - 2) Ranking will calculated to the driver's performance during the qualifying heats. - 3) Ranking will take place whatever the track conditions. - 4) The maximum a ranking can be increased by is 3 (e.g. 100 to 103).
+2.10 1) All new drivers will have a ranking of 500 which may be reviewed after the first meeting.

+2) Ranking will calculated to the driver's performance during the qualifying heats.

+3) Ranking will take place whatever the track conditions.

+4) The maximum a ranking can be increased by is 3 (e.g. 100 to 103).
 There is no limit to the amount a drivers ranking can be decreased by.

-- 5) Driver pulling out of a meeting at any stage will have their ranking increased by 3 unless they have a qualifying heat score that reduces their ranking.
-Driver cannot withdraw from the meeting later than 10 minutes from the finish of the last qualifying heat - 6) Any driver who has not competed in a meeting during a season will have their ranking increased by 30.
+5) Any driver who has not competed in a meeting during a season will have their ranking increased by 30.
 This will be carried out for a maximum of 2 seasons.